freerange/pair-programming-presentation/presentation.md

 * Simple Design

 ^
+- [Read highlighted bullet point]
-- If everyone is fresh and rested people are likely to be less grumpy and argumentative.
+- If everyone is fresh and rested people are less likely to be grumpy and argumentative.

 ---